Skip to main content

 Future Teacher Facebook Page

-As the teacher would say, Rizal was Chinese but he was Filipino by heart.
-I'm Chinese by blood but I'm not a Chinese citizen.
-Some idiots on Facebook even say that I may have gotten a fake citizenship frm Davao (but couldn't provide proof) because of the recent Alice Guo controversy.
-Some idiot boomers even say, "Well your surname is Chinese so you're obviously going after Chinese interests."
+As the teacher would say, Rizal was Chinese, but he was Filipino at heart.
+I'm Chinese by blood, but I'm not a Chinese citizen.
+Some idiots on Facebook even say that I may have gotten a fake citizenship from Davao (but couldn't provide proof) because of the recent Alice Guo controversy.
+Some idiot boomers even say, "Well, your surname is Chinese, so you're obviously going after Chinese interests."
 Never mind that the late Benigno Simeon C. Aquino III's ancestry was actually Chinese too!
 The late Jesse Robredo's grandfather was descended from a Chinese immigrant known as Lim Pay Co.
-However, nothing suggests (but I may be proven wrong) that Jesse's widow Atty.
-Maria Leonor "Leni" Gerona-Robredo is of Chinese descent.
+However, nothing suggests (but I may be proven wrong) that Jesse's widow, Atty.
+Maria Leonor "Leni" Gerona-Robredo is also of Chinese descent.

 Also, the term Filipino was originally meant for Spanish residing in the Philippines.
 Most of the local population was called indio.
 The majority of Filipinos today were called indios.
 What's not so suprising is that the name Indonesia from the Greek word Indos, or Indian.
 The term Indian tends to be mistaken for native Americans.
 It was said Christopher Columbus thought he discovered India.
 Overtime, the term Filipino means anybody who is a citizen of the Philippines.
 It's like I can say I'm a Filipino of Chinese ethnicity.
 Most Filipinos can say they're Filipinos of Malay or Indonesian descent.
 Rizal is still considered a Filipino, despite being ethnically Chinese.